 If the hearing aids are BTE’s, are the hearing aids on the correct ear moulds?
 The hearing aids may be set differently for each ear.
-Your Australian Hearing audiologist can mark them for you to make it easy to tell them apart.
+Your Hearing Australia audiologist can mark them for you to make it easy to tell them apart.
 Many children have stickers on the hearing aids to help identify them.

 How to listen to your child’s hearing aid:

 To perform a listening check you will need to use an ear bud or a stethoclip or a special ear mould from Hearing Australia.
 The more you listen to the hearing aids the better you will become at detecting any problems with sound quality.
 When listening to the aid using a normal voice level some parents count or recite a nursery rhyme.
 Listen to your own voice and take note of the sound quality when the hearing aid is working well.